 A price-weighted index is one of the earliest methods used to build stock market indices.
 Under this approach, index levels are derived from the share prices of the companies included rather than their total market value.
 This structure shapes how index movements are calculated and why higher-priced stocks have a greater numerical impact.
-The sections below explain what a price-weighted index is, how the price-weighted index calculation works, and how the price-weighted index formula is applied in practice.
+The sections below explain what a price-weighted index is, how it is calculated, and how the price-weighted index formula is applied in practice.

 A price-weighted index is a type of stock market index in which each constituent stock contributes to the index value proportionally to its price per share rather than its market capitalisation.
 Higher-priced stocks have a greater influence on the index’s movement compared to lower-priced stocks, regardless of the company’s size.
 Price-weighted indexes are used in certain global markets to track the movement of a defined group of stocks based on their prices.